 Morrill goes on to explain how he began his attitude to the English revolution “I think it was in 1973 in Oxford when I was a young research fellow that I gave a series of lectures called ‘Some Unfashionable Thoughts on English 17th-century History’, and these were extraordinarily crude and unsophisticated revisionism Avant la lettre.
 But I’m not claiming I’m the progenitor – I’m saying there were a lot of people trying to work out a new position who were dissatisfied with the existing position.

-I’ve no doubt at all that Lawrence Stone’s Causes of the English Revolution (1972) was the thing people reacted against, with its rather triumphalism claim that you could now produce a kind of social determinist view of the long-term causes and origins of the English revolution.
-It was that I think which a number of people quite independently reacted against”.
+I’ve no doubt at all that Lawrence Stone’s Causes of the English Revolution (1972) were the thing people reacted against, with its rather triumphalism claim that you could now produce a kind of social determinist view of the long-term causes and origins of the English Revolution.
+It was that I think which some people quite independently reacted against”.

-Amongst the revisionist historians the theme of them separating historical/political thought separated from economic changes is probably the most important attack they make on historians such as Hill.
+Amongst the revisionist historians, the theme of them separating historical/political thought separated from economic changes is probably the most famous attack they make on historians such as Hill.

-The above quote while correct does seem to offer too much of a concession to the revisionists.
-Revolutions are usually violent and do overturn governments usually replaced by another but they are also a process therefore it is difficult to precisely say when they began and when they ended therefore to I feel the historian should be under no obligation to be so precise on this matter.
+The above quote while correct does appear to offer too much of a concession to the revisionists.
+Revolutions are usually violent and do overturn governments often replaced by another, but they are also a process, therefore, it 's hard to precisely say when they began and when they ended therefore to I feel the historian should be under no obligation to be so precise on this matter.

 His ending of his essay is a little strange.
 He described the process whereby the revolution paved the way for the full development of a capitalist economy but would have not happened had the King not called his parliament in 1640.